alexlawrence/adequate/README.md

 - **Declarative views:** HTML Template Literals are rendered as Template Elements and only the changed DOM parts are updated.
 - **Custom Elements:** Custom Elements are used as component model and enable to control state boundaries and render performance.
 - **State management:** Stateful elements can be implemented with a minimal React-like Hooks API.
-- **Event handling:** Function expressions are translated into HTML event attributes for processing built-in and custom DOM events.
+- **Event handling:** Function expressions are translated into HTML event attributes for handling built-in and custom DOM events.
 - **Zero tooling:** The library requires no compilation or tooling.
 HTML syntax highlighting in Template Literals can be enabled via a [plugin](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html).

 ## Non-goals

-- **High Performance:** The library is not optimized for render performance or memory usage.
+- **Maximum Performance:** The library is not heavily optimized for render performance or memory usage.
 - **Semantic markup:** Some used HTML attributes may deteriorate semantic markup quality.
 - **Standalone Components:** adequate can be ill-suited for implementing standalone Web Components.
 - **Full Hooks API:** While the State Hook is React-compatible, there is no support for a full Hook API.